alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

 ## :unlock: Access the Secure Research Environment

-### :seedling: Prerequisites
-After going through the account setup procedure, you should have access to:
+After going through the account setup procedure, you should have:

 - Your `username`
-- The SRE URL name
+- The `SRE URL` that you will be using
 - Multifactor authentication

 > :point_right: If you aren't sure about any of these then please return to the [**Set up your account**](#rocket-set-up-your-account) section above.

-### :penguin: Log into the research environment over SSH
+### :penguin: Use SSH to log into the SRE
 Although the research environment will use the browser-based [`CoCalc`](https://www.cocalc.com), you are required to authenticate by using a secure SSH connection.

-- Authentication for users requires:
+Authentication for users requires:
 - the correct SSH private key
 - a one-time password from your authenticator app

-#### Connecting via SSH on Windows
+#### Connect via SSH on Windows
 To connect over SSH with `PuTTY`, follow these steps:

 1. Open `PuTTY` and create a new session